Clallam County profile

 Industry employment (covered employment) in Clallam County

-A bar graph showing the 2023 annual average industry employment in Clallam County.
+A bar graph showing the 2024 annual average industry employment in Clallam County

 Source: Employment Security Department/Labor Market Information and Research Division, Covered Employment (QCEW)

-The top sectors in terms of wage in 2023:
+The top sectors in terms of annual average wages in 2024:

 Workforce demographics in Clallam County